rfkeepers/tweaoh_ashcan/rules.md

 While you answer these questions, you may find an urge to describe your community directly; the ways they respond and change to the context.
 But remember, you've given up authorship.
 Drop hints, make suggestions, but don't tell others what happens with certainty.
 We'll find out what happens to your community in the next phase.

 ### Third
-If this is end of the first or second generation, everyone goes back to the start of the community phase to investigate a new generation of residents.
+If this is the end of the first or second generation, everyone goes back to the start of the community phase to investigate a new generation of residents.
 (Reminder: pass the Starting Player role to the next player).

 What happened to the communities of the prior generation?
 That's for everyone to decide now.
 When making your next community, think about how they could have been shaped by those that lived before them.
-How does prior territory influence new claim?
-Are the old beliefs rejected, accomodated, or exalted?
+How does prior territory influence the next claim?
+Are the old beliefs rejected, accommodated, or exalted?

 Especially important is to remember that communities are organic; alive and changing.
-People don't freeze in time just becase the game carried on to a new generation.
+People don't freeze in time just because the game carried on to a new generation.
 Everyone shares authorship of the city; that includes the communities of past generations.
 Respect the source material (who the community is, what they believed in, how they acted), but also be bold and write history that leverages their growth or disappearance, their successes and failures, and the ways they have shaped the current residents of the city.

 If this is the third generation, the game is done.
 Whatever state you've left the city in is now the current day, and all that might happen from here is an unexplored future with, I hope, thriving potential.